McKeown Medical

 Date posted — 19.04.24

 Dermal fillers are one of the most powerful tools we have to create a more youthful appearance.
-As we age, our faces lose volume – both from reabsorption of fat and bone – which creates a hollow, sunken appearance, that allows the soft tissues of the face to droop.
+As we age, our faces lose volume – both from reabsorption of fat and bone – which creates a hollow, sunken appearance that allows the soft tissues of the face to droop.
 Dermal filler injections allow us to correct that with a relatively quick and easy treatment, which is what makes them such popular cosmetic treatments.
-One of the most obvious questions people ask is ‘how long do fillers last’, which feels like it should have an simple and straight forward answer.
-If you go with the answer that the filler manufacturers tell you then, depending on the type of filler used, the answer is up to two years.
-But a fuller answer is more complicated than that, which is what I want to explain in this blog.
+One of the most obvious questions people ask is ‘How long do fillers last?’ which feels like it should have a simple and straightforward answer.
+If you go with the answer that the filler manufacturers give you, then depending on the type of filler used, the answer is up to two years.
+However, a fuller answer is more complicated than that, which is what I want to explain in this blog.

 I’m sorry to bore you with a topic like history, but I promise it is relevant to understanding the answer properly.
-When the first generation of fillers appeared on the market in the early 1980s they were made from bovine collagen – collagen that was taken from cow hide.
-Because our body recognised the collagen as foreign material it mounted an immune reaction to remove it, which typically took around 2 – 4 months to eliminate the foreign collagen.
-So the effects of the collagen typically lasted around 2 – 4 months.
-Because of the immune mechanism by which collagen products were removed, around 5% of patients had a allergic reaction to the product which meant that everyone had to get a patch test done before having the treatment – which was more expensive and time consuming for everyone.
+When the first generation of fillers appeared on the market in the early 1980s, they were made from bovine collagen – collagen that was taken from cowhide.
+Because our body recognises the collagen as foreign material, it mounts an immune reaction to remove it, which typically takes around 2 – 4 months to eliminate the foreign collagen.
+So, the effects of the collagen typically lasted around 2 – 4 months.
+Because of the immune mechanism by which collagen products were removed, around 5% of patients had an allergic reaction to the product, which meant that everyone had to get a patch test done before having the treatment – which was more expensive and time-consuming for everyone.

 Hyaluronic acid is a molecule that we all have present in our skin and in connective tissue.
-It’s especially prevalent in our eyes and in our joints and we have some in our skin too.
+It’s especially prevalent in our eyes and in our joints, and we have some in our skin, too.
 Our body has this habit of breaking down material to replace it with new material – and hyaluronic acid is one of the molecules that does that.
 It gets broken down by an enzyme called hyaluronidase, which turns it into small sugar molecules – known as monosaccharides – which get absorbed and expelled from the body via the lymphatic system.
 Our assumption is that hyaluronic acid fillers get broken down by excess hyaluronidase that our body produces naturally anyway.
-Except, most of the fillers we inject are injected into the fat below the skin – and there is not a whole lot of hyaluronic acid, nor hyaluronidase present naturally there.
-So how does the filler get broken down?
-Well that’s a really good question that none of us really completely understand yet.
+However, most of the fillers we inject are injected into the fat below the skin – and there is not a whole lot of hyaluronic acid nor hyaluronidase present naturally there.
+So, how does the filler get broken down?
+Well, that’s a really good question that none of us really completely understand yet.

 I’ve been injecting hyaluronic acid fillers for almost two decades now.
 In our practice, we inject around 5000 – 6000 fillers per year.
 We have a lot of experience, and we have seen a lot.
 And one of the things that I’ve seen is that my patients need top up injections much less frequently that expected.
 In the early days of dermal fillers we used to perform very basic techniques – simply injecting one syringe at a time and the patient would come back every six months and we would do another one syringe.
 What we were doing back then was under treating, which is why when patients came back every six months we could keep doing more and it would look ok – to a point.
 I call that point ‘optimal correction’.
 When you reach the stage of optimal correction, if you keep treating every six months you get the over-filled face.
 And that is one of the key reasons you see so many people who look over-filled – they got into the habit of doing regular treatments that initially looked good, but they kept going beyond the point of ‘optimal correction’ and got a build up of product that eventually took them to an unnatural place.